What Is Foundation In Italy?

 Which Universities Provide Foundation Education in Italy?

-Students doing research to participate in foundation programs in Italy encounter many program alternatives offered at public or private universities.
-It is possible for students who choose any of these to receive preparatory education entirely in English or wholly in Italian.
+Students searching for foundation programs to participate in Italy encounter many program alternatives offered at public or private universities.
+It is possible for students who choose any of these to receive preparatory education entirely in English or in Italian.
 Universities providing preparatory education in Italy are:

 - University of Pavia